pilars-protocols/pilars/src/index.md

 </dl>
 </dd>

-<dt id="1.2">1.2<dd >Divide up data files into [Storage Object]s that form meaningful units, of smallest practical size.
+<dt id="1.2">1.2<dd >Divide up data files into [Storage Objects] that form meaningful units, of smallest practical size.

 <dl>
 <dt id="1.2.2">1.2.2<dd >&nbsp;Each Storage Object is a directory (or storage object equivalent) containing the files, including metadata and administrative files such as checksums that make up an Object.

-<dt id="1.2.3">1.2.3<dd >&nbsp;Storage Objects can be located by inspecting the contents of the storage hierarchy by listing the paths (1.1.2), for example, by the presence of a file with a defined name in the hierarchy.
+<dt id="1.2.3">1.2.3<dd >&nbsp;Storage Objects can be located by inspecting the contents of the storage hierarchy by listing the paths ([Protocol 1.1.2]), for example, by the presence of a file with a defined name in the hierarchy.
 </dl>

 <dt id="1.3">1.3<dd >Document and implement an ID resolution mapping system to map IDs to storage locations [FAIR-F1].

-<dt id="1.4">1.4<dd >Store documentation about the conventions and standards, such as (1.3) used in a data store, within the root of the storage service itself.
+<dt id="1.4">1.4<dd >Store documentation about the conventions and standards, such as ([Protocol 1.3]) used in a data store, within the root of the storage service itself.

 <dt id="1.5">1.5<dd >Data storage of well-described data objects is considered separately from the current uses to which the data is put.